 “This watch harks back to the ‘old days’ of flying, paying tribute to Patek Philippe’s traditional timepieces but, with modern features, is equally suitable for the present day.
-For example the ability to keep track of both home and local time is incredibly useful.”
+For example, the ability to keep track of both home and local time is incredibly useful.”

-Patek Phillippe Calatrava Pilot Travel Time
+Patek Philippe Calatrava Pilot Travel Time

 The Navitimer is a watch for serious pilots, giving you the ability to time several different metrics with the scales around the outside of the dial.
 This is actually one of the smaller and simpler Navitimers available — measuring just 38mm — and is a favourite of stunt and acrobatic pilots the world over as a result.